 Experiments Using Oxidation

-At Hemopet, we are interested in the work coming out of Dr. Dodds’ alma mater at the University of Guelph that is using the indicator amino acid oxidation (IAAO) technique to determine the appropriate amounts and balances of amino acids in companion dog food.
+At Hemopet, we are interested in the work coming out of W. Jean Dodds’ alma mater at the University of Guelph that is using the indicator amino acid oxidation (IAAO) technique to determine the appropriate amounts and balances of amino acids in companion dog food.

 We know, you are thinking, “Oxidation!
 How could they?”
 Actually, the IAAO technique is minimally invasive and short-term.
 The technique is a very useful indicator to assess whether a longer study is needed.